nagraham/practice_go/README.md

 - > I try to decompose these problems down into independent subproblems, and enclose each of those problems in a small module -- a function or object.
 Ideally, the module should have a somewhat generic interface, decoupling it from the problem at hand.
 This makes it easier to understand, easier to test, easier to change, and possibly reusable.

 **Problem 9**: [Number Palindrome](https://leetcode.com/problems/palindrome-number/) -> leetcode/int_palindrome.go

+**Problem 11**: [Container with Most Water](https://leetcode.com/problems/container-with-most-water/) -> leetcode/water_container.go
+- I decomposed this into two functions: the main solution (containing the iteration) and a function to find the area from the array and ints.
+This helped me to focus on the part that needed to be optimized: the iteration
+- The first solution was O(n^2) and complicated (more rules based).
+It didn't solve the quadratic nature of the problem.
+- A few hours later, it occurred to me to ask: "how to do this in one loop?"
+And then I realized that because any value needed a lot of length or else another "high" value, you could walk the list with two pointers, keeping in place the index with the highest value.
+Store the max area as you go.
+- Strategy for interviews:
+    - Obviously there will be a brilliant, order of magnitiude solution based on hte nature of the problem (e.g. "the trick").
+But don't go for gold at first.
+    - First, *decompose the problem*, break into general pieces, make basic abstractions, write out the "master control" algorithm.
+This will win big points on its own and show confidence.
+    - Code the modules/functions that are straightforward.
+Get code on the board, so everyone feels progress has been made.
+    - Encapsulate the O(n^2) part of the solution.
+Even write it, or pseudocode it to prove you can do it.
+Then iterate and ask, "how to make this an order of magnitude better?"